|House Connington of Griffin's Roost|

 After the landing of the Golden Company at Cape Wrath, Jon leads the Golden Company to Griffin's Roost in the night.
-The fight only takes a few minutes and Jon declares himself as its new lord; Ser Ronnet Connington is away serving under Jaime Lannister in the Riverlands.
-Ronnet's bastard son Ronald Storm and his siblings Raymund and Alynne Connington are kept as prisoners at Griffin's Roost.
+The taking of Griffin's Roost only takes a few minutes and Jon declares himself to again be the Lord of Griffin's Roost.
+Although Red Ronnet is away serving under Jaime in the riverlands, Ronnet's bastard son Ronald Storm and his siblings Raymund and Alynne Connington are kept as prisoners at Griffin's Roost.

 House Connington at the end of the third century